 There are numerous exceptions to this law but they are almost all related to the law enforcement and never for conversations between spouses unless all parties know they are being recorded.

-There is even a federal eavesdropping law with similar language and no interspousal recording exception either.
+There is even a federal eavesdropping law with similar language and no interspousal recording exception at all.

 While it may be tempting to “get evidence” this way, it is illegal and cannot be condoned.
 Your lawyer has numerous tools available to him or her to get evidence such as subpoenas and depositions.
-Allow your lawyer to use his legal skill set to get the evidence your case needs.
-Do not break the law.
+Allow your lawyer to use his or her legal skill set to get the evidence your case needs.
+Do not break the law!

 Contact my Chicago, Illinois office if you have any further questions.